ravenwits/mcp-server-arangodb/README.md

 - `list_collections` - List all collections in the database
   - Returns array of collection information including names, IDs, and types

+- `backup_db` - Backup all collections to JSON files
+  - Takes output directory path as required parameter
+  - Creates JSON files for each collection with current data
+  - Useful for data backup and migration purposes

 ## Database Structure

 The server is database-structure agnostic and can work with any collection names or structures as long as they follow ArangoDB's document and edge collection models.